 - Be mindful of what your family is eating.
 Choosing foods without preservatives, artificial colors, artificial sweeteners, and other added chemicals can promote better behavior, health, and improved mental focus in children.
 Children feel better and perform better when they eat nutritious foods.

 - Strive for adequate sleep.
-While adults require to visit luxury detox program in Florida to get rid of stress and addiction, a well-rested child has improved immunity to illness, and their brain can better cope with stress, especially for your kids is really an amazing way to show them your love and care!
+While adults require to get rid of stress and addiction, a well-rested child has improved immunity to illness, and their brain can better cope with stress, especially for your kids is really an amazing way to show them your love and care!

 - Exercise daily.
 Physical activity during the school day helps kids mentally focus and concentrate, which is even more critical with families social distancing and kids doing their classwork online.
 Aim for 30 to 60 minutes of daily activity that raises your child’s heart rate.